 Life is the useful life of an asset.

-Per is the year for which the depreciation needs to be calculated, such as the first year, second year and so on.
+Per is the year for which the depreciation needs to be calculated, such as the first year, the second year, etc.

 Example of Sum of the Years Digits Depreciation